 Receiving an overdose of emotions?

 As inspiring as it may sound, driving across the country can be quite overwhelming.
-Whether you want to stride across the country in your Land Cruiser or run through as quick as possible, it will still take quite some time.
+Whether you want to stride across the country in your Land Cruiser or run through as quickly as possible, it will still take quite some time.

 The USA takes as much land area as all of Europe.
 It’s enormous.
 You could be driving for hundreds of miles before you leave one state and enter the next one.
 If you are the adventurous type, you might try taking the longest road across a state without getting on a highway.
 That must be fun… NOT.

 In some states, like California or Texas, this could become a 900-mile drive!
 Who would want to do that?
 Well, ok.
 Exaggerating here.
 But if you go for it, you must get the whole experience, not just the driving.
 If you do decide to drive across Texas, stop at some local park and make sure you try the food trucks in Austin!
 Don’t get too excited about it yet!
 There are things you have to consider before hitting the road.